midblue/timezone-bot/README.md

 - `t!autorespond` - Toggles auto-responses on/off.
 - `t!adminonly` - Toggles admin mode on/off.
 (Only server admins can invoke most commands)
 - `t!deletecommand` - Toggles bot command deletion on/off.
+- `t!deleteresponse` - Toggles bot response deletion (after 5 minutes) on/off.

-(All commands can be run by using the first letter of the command, e.g. 't!s Chicago' to set. 't!time' becomes 't!t'.)
+(Most commands can be run by using the first letter of the command, e.g. 't!s Chicago' to set. 't!time' becomes 't!t'.)